aabbtree77/twinpeekz/README.md

 shadow mapping -> hdr (PBR) -> volumetrics -> postprocessing.

-The execution time will depend largely on the number of lights and the shadow map texture sizes.
+The execution time will depend on the number of lights and the shadow map texture sizes.
 Given a single directional light source and 4096x4096 textures, pure OpenGL rendering stage (measurement taken randomly, the last value summarizes all the stages):

 timeOpenGLms = [1.190624 3.639968 2.843136 0.210208 7.883936]